Prof. Dr. Ulrike von Luxburg

 - My free online lectures on youtube: Statistical Machine Learning (2020), Mathematics for Machine Learning (2020), Theoretische Informatik (2021, in German)

-- I will be hiring a PhD student and/or a Postdoc to start in fall 2025, to either work on theoretical foundations of explainable machine learning (PhD student/postdoc) or on deep learning theory (postdoc).
+- I will be hiring a PhD student and/or a Postdoc to start in fall 2025, to either work on theoretical foundations of explainable machine learning or on deep learning theory.
 If you are interested for a PhD position, please apply to the International Max Planck Research School for Intelligent Systems or the Ellis program (application deadline Nov 15 for both programs).
 Postdocs can send their applications to me directly (please check out our "application" page for instructions).

 Research.
 My research focus is on theoretical questions about unsupervised machine learning: understanding implicit biases and assumptions of machine learning algorithms, giving formal guarantees to some algorithms, and proving how other algorithms systematically fail.
 In particular, we currently ask all these questions in the context of explainable machine learning.
 Publications Our research seminar Research questions